knative/docs/docs/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 ![image](images/image11.png)

-Here, we will be connecting `book-review-broker` with a new broker called `badword-broker`.
-And we will be creating a trigger that helps us perform the filtering with the extension `badwordfilter: good`.
+Here, we will be connecting `book-review-broker` with a new Broker called `badword-broker`.
+And we will be creating a Trigger that helps us perform the filtering with the extension `badwordfilter: good`.

 - 1: Append the following content to your `node-server/config/200-broker.yaml`: